vendidero/woocommerce-germanized/readme.txt

 = Where do I receive support for WooCommerce Germanized? =

-You may ask your questions regarding Germanized within our free [WordPress Support Forum](https://wordpress.org/support/plugin/woocommerce-germanized).
+You may ask your questions regarding WooCommerce Germanized within our free [WordPress Support Forum](https://wordpress.org/support/plugin/woocommerce-germanized).
-Professional Support via Ticket is being offered to [Professional Users](https://vendidero.de/woocommerce-germanized "Support for WooCommerce Germanized") only.
+Professional ticket-support is being offered to [Professional Users](https://vendidero.de/woocommerce-germanized "Support for WooCommerce Germanized") only.

-= Not every option fits my Theme =
+= Not every option fits my WooCommerce Theme =

 Unfortunately not every Theme does implement WooCommerce in the way it's meant to be or differs from the original structure which leads to layout and/or compatibility issues.
 Out of that reason we have developed [VendiPro](https://vendidero.de/vendipro) which perfectly fits all Germanized Options and is optimized for German Market.

-= Email Attachments not showing in Order Confirmation Email =
+= Email attachments not showing in WooCommerce order confirmation email =

 In most times you have a wrong configuration within your Germanized Email settings.
 The order confirmation email sent to the customer after an order has been made is called "Processing Order".
 The email called "New Order" is the email sent to the Administrator which serves as a notification only - so make sure you have "Processing Order" selected within the Germanized settings.

-= Want to file a Bug or improve Germanized? =
+= Want to file a bug or improve WooCommerce Germanized? =

 Bug reports may be filed via our [GitHub repository](https://github.com/vendidero/woocommerce-germanized).

 == Screenshots ==

-1. WooCommerce Germanized Settings
+1. Some of WooCommerce Germanized checkout adjustments to comply with the button solution
+2. General settings screen
+3. WooCommerce Germanized Legal Checkboxes UI
+4. WooCommerce Multistep Checkout (Pro)

 == Changelog ==

+= 2.0.0 =
+* Feature: Legal checkboxes registration/update functions
+* Feature: Legal checkboxes UI
+* Feature: Trusted Shops review reminder checkbox and opt-out link
+* Improvement: Support shipping cost tax shares for individually priced product bundles
+* Improvement: Force pay-for-order only once
+* Improvement: Mark invoice gateway as subscription ready
+* Fix: Bug which lead to problems while saving address within customer account with DHL numbers enabled

 = 1.9.10 =
 * Feature: Support upcoming Woo Privacy options (GDPR compatibility)